Stennes revolt: Aftermath

 The Stennes revolt was defeated but the underlying structural problems within the SA simply remained dormant for several years.
-The inherent tensions between the party and SA only grew under the able leadership of Röhm, whose ambitions certainly were higher than those of Stennes.
-The revolt illustrate Hitler's consistent approach to solving intraparty frictions: resorting to the Führerprinzip rather than address the underlying problems which motivated the tension.
+The inherent tensions between the party and SA only grew under the able leadership of Röhm, whose ambitions were higher than those of Stennes.
+The revolt illustrated Hitler's consistent approach to solving intraparty frictions: resorting to the Führerprinzip rather than address the underlying problems which motivated the tension.
 A resolution to the dilemma had to wait until the Reichswehr forced the issue in the summer of 1934 when, with the SA growing restless and Hindenburg on his deathbed, Hitler responded with the murderous Night of the Long Knives.

 Stennes had a following among the leftist oriented SA in Berlin, Pomerania, Mecklenburg, and Silesia, founding the National Socialist Fighting League of Germany (Nationalsozialistische Kampfbewegung Deutschlands).
 He made connection with Otto Strasser, as well as Hermann Ehrhardt, ex-leader of the defunct Viking League (Bund Wiking).
-He recruited about 2000 SA men from Berlin and elsewhere along with 2000 Ehrhardt followers, and the leaders protested that the "NSDAP has abandoned the revolutionary course of true national socialism" and will become "just another coalition party."
-Stennes left Germany in 1933, working as a military adviser to Chiang Kai-shek until 1949, when he returned years after the fall of the Nazi regime.
+He recruited about 2,000 SA men from Berlin and elsewhere along with 2,000 Ehrhardt followers, and the leaders protested that the "NSDAP has abandoned the revolutionary course of true national socialism" and will become "just another coalition party."

+Stennes left Germany in 1933, working as a military adviser to Chiang Kai-shek in China.
+In 1949, he returned years after the fall of the Nazi regime.

 Hitler was impressed by the SS and demonstrated his confidence in them by replacing Stennes with an SS man, Wilhelm Kruger.

 Conservative businessmen gained more confidence in Hitler after seeing the repression of the more radical Stennes element and Hitler's attendant adherence to "legality."
 As Collier notes:

-Ironically the Stennes revolt may have assisted the Nazi rise to power, in that more moderate elements in the German right observed Hitler's adherence to his strategy of legality and gained confidence that he was accordingly "law-abiding."Hitler wrote an article in the 'Volkischer Beobachter' condemning Stennes as a "salon socialist" and claiming that he was rebelling against National Socialism.
-In 1934, Stennes sued Hitler for libel after an article in 'Der Angriff' claimed that Stennes was a police spy who had infiltrated the Nazi Party.
+Ironically the Stennes revolt may have assisted the Nazi rise to power, in that more moderate elements in the German right observed Hitler's adherence to his strategy of legality and gained confidence that he was accordingly "law-abiding."Hitler wrote an article in the Volkischer Beobachter condemning Stennes as a "salon socialist" and claiming that he was rebelling against National Socialism.
+In 1934, Stennes sued Hitler for libel after an article in Der Angriff claimed that Stennes was a police spy who had infiltrated the Nazi Party.
 The case was almost impossible for Stennes to win.

 Stennes' attempted coup strengthened the SS's position within the party.
 The elite corps remained as one man behind Hitler and even fought against their SA comrades.
 However, the SS remained part of the SA.
 Hitler was delighted with the SS's support and even claimed that the victory over Stennes was thanks to them.
 The SS remained loyal to its Führer and its slogan became Meine Ehre heißt Treue - My honor is loyalty.

-According to Heinrich Himmler, in 1929 appointed Reichsführer-SS, his men were members of the elite troops, the SA members were just ordinary soldiers.
+According to Heinrich Himmler, appointed to Reichsführer-SS in 1929, his men were members of the elite troops, the SA members were just ordinary soldiers.
 Himmler's appointment was a major change in the SS.
 Under his fanatical leadership, the organization developed into a comprehensive organization with tentacles that reached every corner of Nazi policy.